Yes, there is financial assistance for assisted living services and senior living communities in Florida.

 Assisted Living at The Cabana at Jensen Dunes

-As an assisted living community with a focus on holistic wellness, we take great strides to ensure our residents have a supportive lifestyle for an affordable price.
+As a Florida assisted living community with a focus on holistic wellness, we take great strides to ensure our residents have a supportive lifestyle for an affordable price.
 The Cabana at Jensen Dunes provides all-inclusive assisted living starting at just $3,975 per month.
 That cost includes everything you need such as housing, dining, amenities and more.

 Our monthly events calendar and enriching programs ensure your days will be full of enjoyable activities.
 Plus, we don’t require a large upfront entrance fee like other communities, most notably continuing care retirement communities.
 The Cabana at Jensen Dunes requires just a small community fee, which means you’ll be able to start your life at The Cabana on sure financial footing.